Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 2. extensive burn;

-3. decreased nerve stimulation of the heart;
+3. decreased nervous stimulation of the heart;

-4. sudden varicose veins;
+4. sudden dilatation of veins;

 5. obstruction of large veins;